 The human population is on the rapid increase; so are the human needs.
-Humans will ever need clothes, foods, basic healthcare, homes, cars, etc etc. Human needs are endless and are on a rapid increase as the human population rises.
+Humans will ever need clothes, foods, basic healthcare, homes, cars, etc etc. Human needs and learning how to prevent being overweight are endless and are on a rapid increase as the human population rises.
 But theirs is always a basic question which we need to address.

 1) Are there enough resources to support this exponential rise of human needs?

 2) What if the resources are limited and in due event of population rise get depleted, what will happen?

 These two critical questions form the basis of the need to recycle waste and other non-biodegradable materials so that we can protect and conserve our natural resources.

 Moreover, by waste management and recycling, we are at advantage of restraining the continual use of our natural resources used in the production of products because we already have recycled products which make the necessary replacement of those which could have required some natural resources to produce.

 This typically necessitates the needs and importance of recycling products.
 We need to conserve our resources.
 Take an instance of conserving our trees by recycling writing papers which are made from trees’ pulp.
 By their recycling we save a tree or two which could have been cut down.

 Think also of situations whereby we save energy by recycling.
 Of course you will agree that more energy is used in the transformation of raw materials into finished products but less of the same will be used in the instance of recycling.

 Does this also ring a bell in the reduction of global warming; a menace which seems to be grappling us hastily?